Our Staff / Our Core Values

 Editor & Publisher Rick Bard launched Manhattan Bride and this accompanying website in 2000.
 He also started the award-winning Manhattan Magazine in 1983 and an award-winning environmental magazine in 1992.
 Having launched his independent publishing company in 1979, Rick has guided it through six recessions, the Digital Revolution, the Internet Explosion, the onslaught of Social Media, and countless cultural waves from Disco to Reality TV to Fake News to the Covid Lockdown and its eventual relief.

-A graduate of MIT and Harvard Business School and a Golden Gloves boxing champion … Rick wrote software for one of NASA’s Apollo moonshots … consulted for Hollywood film studios and companies on both coasts … launched the magazine for the legendary nightspot Studio 54 … founded and ran for almost 20 years a foundation raising funds for breast cancer research and New York City’s homeless children … hosted almost 40 celebrity-studded charity events at such locations as The Plaza Hotel … and won Over 50 Awards, national and international, for his photography, writing, and design, including for his acclaimed fashion and ecology-themed shootings from Tahiti to the Amazon Jungle, Paris, Morocco, and other exotic locations.
+A graduate of MIT and Harvard Business School and a Golden Gloves middleweight boxing champion … Rick wrote software for one of NASA’s Apollo moonshots … consulted for Hollywood film studios and companies on both coasts … launched the magazine for the legendary nightspot Studio 54 … founded and ran for almost 20 years a foundation raising funds for breast cancer research and New York City’s homeless children … hosted almost 40 celebrity-studded charity events at such locations as The Plaza Hotel … and won Over 50 Awards, national and international, for his photography, writing, and design, including for his acclaimed fashion and ecology-themed shootings from Tahiti to the Amazon Jungle, Paris, Morocco, and other exotic locations.

 Noemi Smith Blumenthal, Associate Editor